judka-uriel/uriel-book/uriel_en.md

   They also abduct Ukrainian children with the support of the Church.

-- “covet what belongs to your neighbor”, and the Russian army engages in looting, stealing refrigerators and household appliances.
+- “covet what belongs to your neighbor”, and the Russian army engages in looting, stealing household appliances.

 - “covet thy neighbor's wife”, and the occupiers of the Russian army, with the encouragement of the Russian Church, go forth to rape women.